Why am I being asked to work from home?

 My job means I can’t really work from home.
 What will happen?

 Most roles can be performed remotely, but it may be that your role is one of the few that still has to be carried out on campus, e.g. you are a member of the security team.
 In this case, your manager will be able to explain how you will be supported at work to undertake your role in as safe a manner as possible.

 It may be that your manager has spoken to you about being furloughed, in which case you will be provided with further details about what this means.
 If you are not required to work on campus at the moment, and you cannot work from home, but your role is not one that can be furloughed, you will be treated as if you are on special leave and will receive full pay.

 Can I use DMU equipment at home?

-The Interim Home Working policy sets out the requirement for you to complete the Home Working Self-Assessment Checklist and even if you have already completed this, please repeat this checklist once you have taken any equipment from the office to enable you to work at home.
+The Interim Home Working policy sets out the requirement for you to complete the Home Working Self-Assessment Checklist and even if you have already completed this, please repeat this checklist if you have updated your work station or are using any new equipment.

 How can I look after my mental and physical wellbeing?